 The Hunter Valley is the most popular and oldest wine region in Australia.
 There are around 150 cellar doors ranging from iconic brands to lesser known, boutique producers.

 This is not a list of the most popular, biggest or oldest producers in the Hunter Valley.
 Nor is it a list of cellar doors with 5 star James Halliday ratings, although most of them receive great reviews from the wine critics.
-The ’20 of the Best Wineries in the Hunter Valley’ focuses on mostly boutique producers with great wines, served by friendly and knowledgeable people.
+The ’15 of the Best Wineries in the Hunter Valley’ focuses mostly on boutique producers with great wines, served by friendly and knowledgeable people.

 diVine tours is a local tour company, established in 2006 that specialises in wine tours.
 As a result, we have grown alongside Hunter Valley producers and built great relationships.
 Our Gourmet Wine Tour visits some the best wineries in the Hunter Valley like these listed below.